On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM Pruning: Results

 \subsection{Impact of Model Sizes}

-To investigate the scaling impact towards pruning behavior, we repeat experiments in Table \ref{tab:eval_single_calib_lang_full} on the larger Llama-3 70B and Aya-23 35B models, the results of which are reported in Appendix \ref{app:supplementary_test_results}.
+To investigate the scaling impact towards pruning behavior, we repeat experiments in Table \ref{app:table_eval_single_calib_lang_full} on the larger Llama-3 70B and Aya-23 35B models, the results of which are reported in Appendix \ref{app:supplementary_test_results}.
 Overall, pruning performance increases with higher baseline accuracy of the full-sized models.
 However, we observe that \textbf{\textit{the performance patterns and findings from the smaller models, mentioned above, do not consistently hold true on their bigger counterparts}}.
+For example, while Llama 3 8B exhibits a more predictable diagonal pattern for pruning with SparseGPT, pruning performance for the larger Llama 3 70B depends more on the task than the pruning technique.